Tips For Budget-Friendly Internal Home Renovations

 Let’s take Sydney, for example.
-If you build on the median $459,000 land lot, the stamp duty costs can come up to $16,000.
+If you build on the median $459,000 land lot, the stamp duty costs can increase by $16,000.
 On the other hand, buying a ready-made home in the city at the $889,000 median price will come with a stamp duty cost of $35,000.
 Simply put, it costs you more than twice the stamp duty for buying than building a home.

-Energy efficiency plays a big role in personalizing a home.
+Energy efficiency plays a significant role in personalizing a home.
 Thus, choosing energy-efficient options can save thousands of dollars on power consumption.

 As per a report by Ergon Energy, Australians spend an average of $1,500 per year on electricity and gas bills.
 Besides, most of it goes behind air conditioning, heating, water, and powering appliances.

 Not only that, but Australian households account for some of the highest electricity bills in the world.
-In such conditions, energy efficiency becomes one of the key considerations when you think of moving into a new home.
+In such conditions, energy efficiency becomes one of the critical considerations when moving into a new home.